jokin1111/WPGG-FINAL-ASSESMENT/README.md

-# WPGG - Web Platform for Gaming Groups
+# WPGG - Well Played for Good Game

 WPGG is a web application designed to help League of Legends players find teammates, create matchmaking posts, manage their player profile, and connect with other users through a friend request system.